Bill-Gray/PDCursesMod/docs/MANUAL.md

    PDCurses is built with the PDC_WIDE option.
 It takes a pointer to a wint_t rather than returning the key as an int, and instead returns KEY_CODE_YES if the key is a function key.
 Otherwise, it returns OK or ERR.
-It's important to check for KEY_CODE_YES, since regular wide characters can have the same values as function key codes.
+It's important to check for KEY_CODE_YES; on most Curses implementations (not PDCursesMod),  regular wide characters can have the same values as function key codes.

    unget_wch() puts a wide character on the input queue.